d-flood/xml_apparatus_to_docx/readme.md

 ## Instructions
 The following are instructions for a CLI; I will soon publish a more user-friendly version that will be included in the Windows and MacOS installable application [Tendon](https://github.com/d-flood/Tendon).

+Ideally, the XML Apparatus file should consist of many Collation Editor output files.
+The Collation Editor works best with single-verse units, but I recommend combining these at least into chapter-length apparatus files.
+[Tendon](https://github.com/d-flood/Tendon) can easily combine these single-verse collation files.

 ### Requirements
 - Python 3.6+ (this CLI was developed using 3.9) and the following libraries
 - lxml==4.6.3